Portlethen: Portlethen Golf Club

-Portlethen Golf Club was founded in 1981, and a championship course designed by Donald Steel opened for play in 1989.
-The club is owned by its members.
-The club's first professional player was Muriel Thomson who, when she was appointed in 1990, was the first female golf professional in Scotland.
+Portlethen Golf Club was founded in 1981, and opened in 1989.
+The club's first professional player was Muriel Thomson: the first female golf professional in Scotland.
 In December 2014 she was succeeded by Stuart Wilson.

-The course is a 6,663 yards par 72 with two par 3s and two par 5s in each half (providing a par 3 and a par 5 facing each of north, south, east and west) to complement five par 4s in each half.
-The club has an extensive clubhouse and practice facilities, including a covered driving range, practice bunkers, short-game area and putting green.
+The course is a 6,663 yards par 72 with two par 3s and two par 5s in each half.
+The club has a clubhouse and practice facilities, including a covered driving range, practice bunkers, short-game area and putting green.

-In 2011, Portlethen won the Aberdeen and District Pennant League for the first time.
-The 2012 Club Champion was Keith Horne, who went on to win the North East Champion of Champions Trophy.
-Club Champion in both 2013 and 2014 was Clark Brechin and the championship was won by Kevin Daglish in 2015.
-In 2016 and 2017, Clark Brechin won the championship again, totalling eight victories.

 Other amenities

 A Youth drop-in centre was opened in April 2007, in the old library building.
 There also various youth groups running regularly at Portlethen Parish Church and Jubilee Hall.

 There are two main parks in Portlethen: Bourtree Park and Nicol Park.
 Nicol Park has a toddlers park, a skate park and two basketball courts.
-Bourtree Park has a football pitch and a few swings and climbing frames.
-There are currently plans to create a new "green area"/park in the north end of Portlethen.
-There are also several small parks containing swings and climbing frames throughout Portlethen.
+Bourtree Park has a football pitch, a few swings and climbing frames.

-There is an integrated community library and community centre located within Portlethen Academy.
+There is a community library and community centre located within Portlethen Academy.
 The Social Work offices of Aberdeenshire Council for the local area are located within Portlethen.

 Education

 There has been a school in Portlethen since the nineteenth century.
-The original school building is still in use today as the local police station.
+The original school building (used until 1860) is now the local police station.

-The school was then moved to new buildings on Cookston Road in 1860.

-In 1962, a new school block was opened directly across from the old buildings on Cookston Road.
-This is now Portlethen Primary School.
-There are currently plans to refurbish the Portlethen Primary School building.